kevinbird61/Image-Processing/README.md

 # Image-Processing
 Using image processing to test some interest expriment.

-# Usage
-- `gaussian.c` : guassian blur function implement here.
-   - `naive_gaussian_blur_5`:implement gaussian blur with 5x5 weight matrix in 3 seperated color buffers(split)
-   - `naive_gaussian_blur_5_original`:implement gaussian blur with 5x5 weight matrix in original data structure
-   - `sse_gaussian_blur_5_tri`:implement sse gaussian blur with 5x5 weight matrix in split structure
-   - `unroll_gaussian_blur_5_tri`:implement gaussian blur with 5x5 weight matrix in split structure and loop unrolling
-   - `unroll_gaussian_blur_5_ori`:implement gaussian blur with 5x5 weight matrix in original structure and loop unrolling
-   - `pt_gaussian_blur_5_tri`:implement gaussian blur with 5x5 weight matrix in split structure and loop unrolling (pthread)
-- `mirror.c` : image mirror function implement here.
-- `main.c` : using #define macro to choose which code section should execute.
-- `Makefile` : using `-D` to do different implementation
-   - `GAUSSIAN` : doing gaussian blur , and using the value to switch mode.
-- `execute.sh` : let user edit the argument(with "enter = default") , call by make run , depend on with type of executed file that user compile.
-- `scripts/plot_time.gp` : gnuplot script.

 # Run
+- Way 1 (Base on `Makefile + execute.sh`)
   - `make` : get the original data structure (RGBTRIPLE) to operate.
-- Function mode:
+  - avaliable target:
      - `gau_all` : run all types of gaussian blur functions on image.
      - `mirror_all` : run all types of mirror functions on image.
      - `hsv` : run all types of hsv functions on image.
   - Run/check performance:
      - `make run` : run the program and get and show the image.
      - `make perf_time` : run the program with all function execution, and output the execution times.
+- Way 2 (Base on `image_process.sh`)
+  - Using shell script to choose compile arguments
+  - `bash image_process.sh [-o ... ] [--option ... ]`
+  - `short option: -o`
+    - -a : compile with all gaussian function (= gau_all)
+    - -e : use when compile with ARM environment (**TODO**)
+    - -v : use when want to compile with valgrind (Can't use with perf)
+    - -t : use when you only want to compile and run the test module part.
+    - -m : compile with all mirror function
+    - -h : compile with all hsv function
+    - -s : use when you want to compile with strictly option (`-Wall -pedantic`)
+    - -g *N* : choose specific gaussian function to run, using `N` to distinguish. (**TODO**)
+  - `long option: --option`
+    - --perf *N*: compile and apply `N` times perf on program.
+    - --clean : same function as `make clean`
+    - --help : list usage

+### Another Usage
+- `execute.sh` : let user edit the argument(with "enter = default") , call by make run , depend on with type of executed file that user compile.
+- `scripts/plot_time.gp` : gnuplot script.